 FugakuNEXT is the codename for the follow-on flagship supercomputer for Japan after Fugaku.
-It is slated to be deployed in 2029 for operations in 2030, and RIKEN is the development lead for the system.
-Its high-level goals include:
+RIKEN is the development lead for the system, and Fujitsu holds the design contract.1 It is slated to be deployed in 2029 for operations in 2030.

-The system performance requirement for the RFP is:1
+The system performance requirement for the RFP is:3

 Metric | CPU | GPU |